-Otolaryngologists are also known as ear, nose, and throat (ENT) doctors and provide both medical and surgical care.
+People also refer to otolaryngologists as ear, nose, and throat (ENT) doctors.
+They provide both medical and surgical care.

 According to the American Academy of Otolaryngology - Head and Neck Surgery (AAO-HNS), otolaryngology is the oldest medical specialty in the United States.
-Otolaryngological diseases and disorders can affect anyone, regardless of age or gender.
+Otolaryngological diseases and disorders can occur in people of any age or gender.

 In the U.S., people made an estimated 20 million visits to non-federally employed otolaryngologists over the course of 2010.
-Most visits appointments were made by adults aged between 45 and 64 years old, although 20 percent of visits were made by people under the age of 15 years.
+Adults aged between 45 and 64 years old were the most common visitors of otolaryngology clinics, although people under the age of 15 years made of 20 percent of visitors.

-The most common reasons for patients to visit an otolaryngologist were problems with their hearing, earache or ear infection, and nasal congestion.
+The most common reasons for otolaryngology visits were problems with hearing, earache or ear infection, and nasal congestion.

 Most otolaryngological conditions can be diagnosed through physical examination, meaning that otolaryngologists take a hands-on approach to patient care.